lostbrain404/Simple-Saving-Bank/README.md

 ---

-*Created by [YourName] - A simple, secure smart contract for Ether savings.*
+*Created by [lostbrain] - A simple, secure smart contract for Ether savings.*